How we can effectively involve people who have not been heard so far.

-“Fair Energy Forum”: What is particularly close to the hearts of citizens in Germany?
+“Fair Energy Forum”: What is particularly important to German citizens?

-- People with little money cannot afford energy-saving devices or the replacement of their appliances, and there is only insufficient support from many landlords.
+- People with little money cannot afford energy-saving devices or the replacement of their appliances, and there is insufficient support from many landlords.

 From our work in the Fair Energy Transition for All project and other projects, we know how dialogue succeeds with people who otherwise participate less in political processes and are less likely to vote:

-- We only reach people where they are in their everyday life: at a senior citizens’ breakfast, in measures of the employment agencies, in the family centre.
+- We reach people where they are in their everyday life: at a senior citizens’ breakfast, in measures of the employment agencies, in the family centre.
 To reach people, we need a lot of time and good cooperation with multipliers.

-- We have to make sure that the results are effective.
+- We have to make sure that results are effective.
 Who should continue to work with the ideas and feedback from citizens?
 How do they flow into the design of political measures?
 As in any good citizen participation, these are key questions that need to be answered at the beginning.
 We also need to make sure that citizens are informed about what will happen to their results in the further process.
 Communication at eye level and mutual appreciation do not end with participation.

 We know from our previous communication of the results: The interest among decision-makers is huge.
-It sounds so simple, but we have hardly been talking to people with financially weak backgrounds in the political arena so far.
+It sounds so simple, but in the political arena, we have hardly been talking to people with financially weak backgrounds so far.

 Questions?
 Talk to us!